 The museum hosts a Resident Artists Open House on the first Saturday of every month.
 Visiting during an open house is a great opportunity to see many of the artists at work in their studios, learn about their craft, and purchase something beautiful before you go home!

-Click here if you are interested in renting an artist studio.
+Click here if you are interested in renting a studio.

 Susana M. Garten, a vitreous enamels, metals, and mixed media artist, lives and works in the greater Olney area and maintains a studio at Sandy Spring Museum.
 Exhibiting for over 30 years, she has been a member of the Enamelists Gallery at the Torpedo Factory Art Center in Alexandria, Virginia, a Resident Artist at Rockville Arts Place, a participant in fine arts and craft fairs, and an instructor at Glen Echo Park.
 She exhibits her work locally and all across the United States and in Canada.